KokoDoko/game-custom-elements/README.md

 ### Style

-Note that the styling of our custom elements is entirely done in CSS.
+The styling of custom elements is done in CSS.

 ```
 car-component {